 Usually, I prefer to write stuff to help others by passing along some knowledge.
-This is more of an acknowledgement or rant with some background and hope sprinkled in.
+This post is more of an acknowledgment or rant with some background and hopes sprinkled in.
 Sorry about that.
 As a long-time Houstonian who has lived and traveled abroad for years at a time without owning a car, it’s a shock to come back to Houston hoping to walk or ride your bicycle to school or work.
 Over the years, the problem has gotten exponentially more risky for people without a car.
 Houston, TX is a dangerous place for pedestrians & bicycles.

 Houston’s Sprawl Seems Uncontrolled or Unplanned, But Is It?